UNESCO calls Quito's old town Latin America's best-preserved historic center. Photo: Hotel Casa Gangotena

-The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Galapagos Islands and Ecuador: Allie Almario of Premier Tours.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Galápagos Islands and Ecuador: Allie Almario of Premier Tours.

-Allie’s passion for wildlife conservation, photography, and indigenous cultures helps explain her fascination with Latin America.
+Allie’s passion for wildlife conservation, photography, and indigenous cultures drives her fascination with Latin America.
 She first traveled to Ecuador in the late 1980s while planning trips for a zoo, and soon discovered that the country’s wealth of cultural experiences rivaled the natural attractions of the Amazon rainforest and the Andean cloud forest.
 She is always on the hunt for unique accommodations—especially haciendas that foster close relationships with indigenous communities or create their own cottage industries, such as award-winning rose plantations or cheese makers.
 Thanks to Allie’s insider connections, you can kayak from one Amazon lodge to another, ride a horse across the Andes, or photograph some of the most beautiful orchids in the world.

 Where to Stay and Eat